 - Twenty-five years of experience teaching university-level mathematics and finance at Irvine Valley College, CSUF, the University of California, Irvine (UCI), and Chapman University

-- Fifteen years teaching and developing curricula for all three levels of the CFA exams
+- Eighteen years teaching and developing curricula for all three levels of the CFA exams

 - Seven years teaching project management (cost management, risk management, quality management, problem solving and decision making, and so on)